The Crucial Role of Healthcare Data Security: Challanges, Solutions

 • etc.

-When PHI is exposed, which is usually because of poor data security of the organization, there are some highly harmful consequences to the healthcare provider and the patient.
+When PHI is exposed, which is usually because of poor healthcare data security of the organization, there are some highly harmful consequences to the healthcare provider and the patient.
 Penalties, costly lawsuits, and compensation fees led to substantial financial (and reputation, too) losses for the organization providing medical information services — a total of over $9M in 2021.

 The average cost of a data breach by industry, in USD, by millions